Lee de Forest: American De Forest Wireless Telegraph Company

-The company's most important early contract was the construction, in 1905–1906, of five high-powered radiotelegraph stations for the U.S. Navy, located in Panama, Pensacola and Key West, Florida, Guantanamo, Cuba, and Puerto Rico.
-It also installed shore stations along the Atlantic Coast and Great Lakes, and equipped shipboard stations.
-But the main focus was selling stock at ever more inflated prices, spurred by the construction of promotional inland stations.
+The company's most important early contract was the construction, in 1905–1906, of five high-powered radiotelegraph stations for the U.S. Navy, located in Panama, Pensacola, and Key West, Florida; Guantanamo, Cuba; and Puerto Rico.
+It also installed shore stations along the Atlantic Coast and Great Lakes and equipped shipboard stations.
+Its main focus, though, was selling stock at ever more inflated prices, spurred by the construction of promotional inland stations.
 Most of these inland stations had no practical use and were abandoned once the local stock sales slowed.

 De Forest eventually came into conflict with his company's management.
 His main complaint was the limited support he got for conducting research, while company officials were upset with de Forest's inability to develop a practical receiver free of patent infringement.
 (This problem was finally resolved with the invention of the carborundum crystal detector by another company employee, General Henry Harrison Chase Dunwoody).
 On November 28, 1906, in exchange for $1000 (half of which was claimed by an attorney) and the rights to some early Audion detector patents, de Forest turned in his stock and resigned from the company that bore his name.
 American DeForest was then reorganized as the United Wireless Telegraph Company, and would be the dominant U.S. radio communications firm, albeit propped up by massive stock fraud, until its bankruptcy in 1912.

 Radio Telephone Company

 De Forest moved quickly to re-establish himself as an independent inventor, working in his own laboratory in the Parker Building in New York City.
-The Radio Telephone Company was incorporated in order to promote his inventions, with James Dunlop Smith, a former American DeForest salesman, as president, and de Forest the vice president (De Forest preferred the term radio, which up to now had been primarily used in Europe, over wireless).
+The Radio Telephone Company was incorporated to promote his inventions, with James Dunlop Smith, a former American DeForest salesman, as president, and de Forest the vice president (De Forest preferred the term radio, which up to now had been primarily used in Europe, over wireless).